mmic-lcl/mmic-lcl.github.io/_pages/about.md

 [2026-05] One additional paper was selected as ESI Highly Cited Paper, bring the total to 10

+[2026-05] One paper won the Best Paper Award, and the workshop we organized won the Best Workshop Award in ICIVIS 2026

 [2026-05] One paper was accepted by IJCV

 [2026-05] One paper was accepted by IEEE TIP

+[2026-05] One paper was accepted by IEEE TGRS

 [2026-05] One paper was accepted by IEEE PR